Legal

 • Analytics: anonymous usage stats so we can improve the platform.
 Examples: page-view counters, performance metrics.

-• Advertising: Google AdSense and similar networks may set cookies and identifiers (including the DoubleClick DART cookie) to serve and measure ads, including personalised ads based on your prior visits to this and other sites.
-Examples: __gads, IDE.
+• Advertising: our advertising partners may set cookies and identifiers to serve and measure ads, including personalised ads based on your prior visits to this and other sites.

 Managing your choices